exoplatform/exo-documentation/docs/GetStarted.rst

 install GIT and register a `github.com <https://github.com>`__ account.
 See http://git-scm.com/docs to learn to use GIT.

-Many eXo projects are public at the `eXo Platform repository <https://github.com/exoplatform/>`__, so all GIT users have the Read access.
-To contribute to a project, you need to have the Write access.
+Many eXo projects are public at `eXo Platform repository <https://github.com/exoplatform/>`__.
+To contribute to a project, you can follow steps described in `Community member contribution guide <http://developer.exoplatform.org/#id-community-contributions>`__.

 For usage example, after installing GIT and Maven, you can build eXo Platform in some steps: